Far Peak Eco Park

-As part of the refurbishment of the commercial units, owner Chris Wild, wanted to continue to improve the site's eco credentials as well as making the units more attractive to potential tenants.
+As part of the refurbishment of his commercial units, Far Peak owner - Chris Wild - wanted to continue to improve the site's eco credentials while also making the units more attractive to potential tenants.

-The 50m x 13m former smokery building roofs are North-South facing.
-Common perception is that solar PV isn't suitable for a north facing elevation, however, this isn't necessarily the case.
-In many situations, with a relatively low roof pitch (the Far Peak roof is at a 15-degree slope), significant and commercially attractive generation can be achieved from a north facing elevation.
+The 50m x 13m former smokery building roofs are north-south facing.
+Common perception is that solar PV isn't suitable for a north facing elevation, yet this isn't necessarily the case.
+In many situations, with a relatively low roof pitch (Far Peak's roof is at a 15-degree slope), significant and commercially attractive generation can be achieved from a north facing elevation.

-As part of the continued development for the site, and to maximise the use of the solar generated electricity, four fast EV chargers will be installed, providing a valuable service to customers and businesses located on the site.
-In addition, the chargers will provide the Far Peak business with a new revenue stream.
+As part of the continued development of the site and to maximise the use of the solar generated electricity, four fast EV chargers will be installed.
+They will provide a valuable service to customers and businesses located on the site, while also providing a new revenue stream for the Far Peak business.

 30% Grant funding

 In Gloucestershire, grant funding of up to 30% is available to support SME businesses, helping them to reduce their carbon footprint and tackle climate change.
-The process was relatively straight-forward, with Mypower providing support and guidance as required.
+The grant application process was relatively straightforward, with Mypower providing support and guidance as required.
 The grant saved Far Peak £10,000, making an already attractive investment even more enticing.

 Impressive attention to detail, knowledge and care

-"I met Neil Stott from Mypower at a show last year and was impressed by his level on knowledge He stayed in touch, keeping me updated on what was happening in the industry re: grants etc. When we started the whole process was managed from start to finish by Neil.
-The level of detail they went into before coming onsite was very impressive and as I am involved in the construction industry I could not fail to be impressed by the level of care that went into the installation re: both the installation of the panels but the cable runs as well.
-With regards the return on investment, the figures speak for themselves."
+"I met Neil Stott from Mypower at a show last year and was impressed by his level of knowledge.
+He stayed in touch, keeping me updated on what was happening in the industry regarding grants etc. When we started, the whole process was managed from start to finish by Neil.
+The level of detail Mypower went into before coming onsite was very impressive and, as I'm involved in the construction industry, I could not fail to be impressed by the level of care that went into the installation - both the installation of the panels andthe cable runs as well.
+With regard to the return on investment, the figures speak for themselves."